PCO (wrestler): Independent circuit (2000–2005)

-NWA Total Nonstop Action / Total Nonstop Action Wrestling (2003, 2005–2007)
+NWA: Total Nonstop Action / Total Nonstop Action Wrestling (2003, 2005–2007)

 In November 2003, Ouellet debuted in NWA Total Nonstop Action as "X", a masked wrestler who competed primarily in the X Division as he had a feud with Christopher Daniels and Sonjay Dutt.
 He left after two months.

 In February 2005, Ouellet began hosting the French version of TNA Impact! from the RDS studios with Marc Blondin, replacing Michel Letourneur.
 He even had a war of the words against comedian Jean-René Dufort (of Infoman fame), to which Dufort responded by adopting the wrestling gimmick "La Punaise Masquée" (The Masked Tick) and "challenging" Ouellet to a match.
 However, Dufort backed out before the match could take place.
 In October 2007 he quit the company and was replaced by Sylvain Grenier.

-Independent circuit (2005–2011)

-In the mid-2000s, Ouellet wrestled for the Montreal-based International Wrestling Syndicate and the Hull-based CPW International promotion, under the "Pierre Carl Ouellet" name once again.
+Other WWE appearances (2007, 2008)

 In October 2007, Ouellet wrestled a dark match for World Wrestling Entertainment under the name of "Carl Ouellet" at the ECW / SmackDown! tapings.
 He was defeated by Tommy Dreamer.

-Ouellet also wrestled for All-Star promotions in Britain alongside his friends and tag team partners with Rene Dupree.
-Ouellet has mainly been working a lot of Tag Team matches with Rene Dupree, Robbie Dynamite, Hannibal and Mikey Whiplash.
-He defeated Sylvain Grenier in an RDS battle on June 21, 2008, in Hawkesbury, Ontario Canada with Marc Blondin serving as the special referee.
 In July 2008, Ouellet lost to Charlie Haas on Monday Night Raw in a dark match.
 In an interview with Slam!
 Sports on August 6, 2008, Ouellet declared that he would like another stint with the WWE.

+Independent circuit (2005–2011, 2016–present)

+In the mid-2000s, Ouellet wrestled for the Montreal-based International Wrestling Syndicate and the Hull-based CPW International promotion, under the "Pierre Carl Ouellet" name once again.

+Ouellet also wrestled for All-Star promotions in Britain alongside his friend and tag team partners Rene Dupree.
+Ouellet has mainly been working a lot of Tag Team matches with Rene Dupree, Robbie Dynamite, Hannibal and Mikey Whiplash.
+He defeated Sylvain Grenier in an RDS battle on June 21, 2008, in Hawkesbury, Ontario Canada with Marc Blondin serving as the special referee.
 He then defeated long-time rival Kevin Nash on May 30, 2009, at the International Wrestling Syndicate's 10th Anniversary show by making him submit via an armbar.

 Ouellet retired from professional wrestling on February 8, 2011.